Weeds to Pull

 North Carolina, USA

-One weekend we drove to check out a boat for sale.
-It wasn’t what we wanted, but “John”, the elderly gentleman selling it, was kind and we chatted.
-When I admired his beautiful rose garden he said it was his wife’s.
+One weekend, we drove to check out a boat for sale.
+It wasn’t what we wanted, but John, the elderly gentleman selling it, was kind.
+When I admired his beautiful rose garden, he said it was his wife’s.
 She’d been away several weeks but would return the next day.

-As my depression grew deeper I drank to try and ease the pain.
+As my depression grew deeper, I drank to try and ease the pain.
 I felt this move had cost me everything: job, friends, happiness.
-One day, while totally miserable and pondering suicide, the telephone rang.
+One day, as I was totally miserable and pondering suicide, the telephone rang.

-For some reason I started telling her my whole miserable saga — everything!
-I was embarrassed even as the words spilled out of my mouth but couldn’t stop.
-“Elaine” quietly listened, made no judgmental comments and said she would help.
+For some reason, I started telling her my whole miserable saga — everything!
+I was embarrassed even as the words spilled out of my mouth, but I couldn’t stop.
+Elaine quietly listened, made no judgmental comments, and said she would help.
 She promised to call every morning to get me back on track.
-She kept her word and called faithfully, being an encouraging friend, though ill and bedridden herself.
+She kept her word and called faithfully, being an encouraging friend though ill and bedridden herself.

-With Elaine’s positive comments I slowly progressed.
-One evening she invited my husband and I over for t ea.
-She was able to sit up, plus still had plants for me.
+With Elaine’s positive comments, I slowly progressed.
+One evening, she invited my husband and me over for tea.
+She was able to sit up, and still had plants for me.

-We started driving, yet some things seemed familiar.
-When we pulled in the drive at Elaine’s address my husband and I just sat quietly and looked at each other.
+As we drove, some things seemed familiar.
+When we pulled into the drive at Elaine’s address, my husband and I just sat quietly and looked at each other.
 There was the beautiful rose garden where I had pulled a giant weed!

 Elaine and I still chat most mornings.
-With a twinkle in her eye she makes sure we thoroughly relish each and every joy that comes our way.
+With a twinkle in her eye, she makes sure we thoroughly relish every joy that comes our way.
 She’s taught me so much through words and example — from surviving disappointments with dignity to gracefully accepting the changes of aging.
-I’ve helped her pull many more weeds from her garden and she continues to help me pull weeds from my soul.
+I’ve helped her pull many more weeds from her garden, and she continues to help me pull weeds from my soul.

 Originally published as HeroicStories #584 on Jan 21, 2005